AckerlyXu/heima/articles/virtual-network/virtual-networks-faq.md

 Yes.
 For more information about public IP address ranges, see the [Public IP address space in a virtual network](virtual-networks-public-ip-within-vnet.md) article.
 Your public IP addresses will not be directly accessible from the Internet.

 ### Is there a limit to the number of subnets in my VNet?
 Yes.
-Read the [Azure limits](../azure-subscription-service-limits.md#networking-limits) article for details.
 Subnet address spaces cannot overlap one another.

 ### Are there any restrictions on using IP addresses within these subnets?
 Yes.
 Azure reserves some IP addresses within each subnet.
 The first and last IP addresses of the subnets are reserved for protocol conformance, along with 3 more addresses used for Azure services.